0xFlazh/userGuide/OVERVIEW.md

 ## Deposit & Withdrawal

-The Oxflazh smart contract allows you to deposit or withdraw Ether or any [ERC-20](https://github.com/ethereum/EIPs/issues/20) Ethereum token.
+The 0xFlazh smart contract allows you to deposit or withdraw Ether or any [ERC-20](https://github.com/ethereum/EIPs/issues/20) Ethereum token.